 • Principles of Food Quality

-• Food Science and Food Security students complete a 16 week degree-related work placement
+• Food Science and Food Security students can complete a 16 week degree-related work placement

 • Food Science and Food Security with Professional Studies students will complete a one year, degree related work placement